rackerlabs/rackspace-how-to/content/rackspace-email/enable-or-disable-two-factor-authentication-for-administrators.md

 #### Use text message multi-factor authentication

-With Short Message Service (SMS) two factor authentication you can use your phone number to receive a one time code that allows you access to the control panel.
+With text message multi-factor authentication, you can use your phone number to receive a one time code that allows you access to the control panel.

-Use the following steps to enable SMS two factor authentication:
+Use the following steps to enable text message multi-factor authentication:

 1. Log in to your [Cloud Office Control Panel](https://cp.rackspace.com).